TMT Investments (LON:TMT) Shares Gap Up to $6.55

-The business has a 50 day simple moving average of GBX 7.48 and a 200-day simple moving average of GBX 5.49.
-The company has a market capitalization of £2.02 million and a P/E ratio of 818.75.
+The stock has a 50 day moving average of GBX 7.48 and a two-hundred day moving average of GBX 5.49.
+The stock has a market cap of £2.02 million and a PE ratio of 818.75.

 TMT Investments PLC is a venture capital and private equity firm specializing in startups, small and mid-sized companies.
 It does invest in pre-growth projects.
 It prefers to invest in technology, media, and telecommunications (TMT) sectors.
 It seeks to invest in high-growth technology companies across a number of core specialist sectors.